Understanding Your E-Commerce Cash Flow Statement

 - Tax on operating profit is shown under operating activity

-- Dividend Tax along with dividend paid is shown under financing activity
+- Dividend Tax, along with dividend paid, is shown under financing activity

 - Capital gains tax paid on the sale of fixed assets is showcased under the investing activity

-As a result, a business must exclude such transactions from its cash flow statement.
-For instance, procurement of machinery by issuing equity shares.
+As a result, a business must exclude such transactions from its cash flow statement—for instance, procurement of machinery by issuing equity shares.

 How To Report Cash Flow from Operating Activities in an E-Commerce Cash Flow Statement?

-The operating activities of an e-commerce business are its primary source for generating revenues and incurring expenditure.
+The operating activities of an e-commerce business are its primary source for generating revenues and incurring expenditures.
 For instance, the operating activities of e-commerce businesses like Amazon include selling goods to consumers, AWS services to developers, and selling online content.